Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for

 Another item to consider is the lips.
 As we age, our lips become thinner and less well defined.
 If you opt for large overpowering sunglasses, the look is akin to 'fly woman'.
 It can appear the majority of your face is covered with eye wear and your face almost disappears.

 You might not think that your hair style has anything to do with your choice of sunglasses, let me explain why it does.
 A hairdresser knows that certain hair cuts and styles will suit different shaped faces.
 They can give the illusion that the face is narrower, fuller, shorter or longer.
-This illusion will also affect your choice of sunglasses so choose one which suits the style you wear most often.
+This illusion will also affect your choice of sunglasses so choose a pair to suit the style you wear most often.

 Width of head

 This is something you can do nothing about, except to find a pair of sunglasses that feel comfortable.
 I have a small head and sometimes sunglasses feel loose and I worry they will fall off if I look down.
 The opposite is a wide head where a style may be uncomfortable and pinch from the temples to the ears.
 For the latter, choosing a pair of men/unisex glasses should solve this problem, although your choices will be limited and less feminine.

 You may have never thought of etiquette of wearing sunglasses but believe me, there is.